About Catastrophe Modeling

 In the case of rare but severe events, historical loss information has proven unreliable in assessing future loss potential.
-AIR Worldwide developed probabilistic models that help organizations prepare for the financial impacts of catastrophes—before they occur.
-Today, organizations use AIR models to assess the likelihood and severity of loss from catastrophes in more than 110 countries worldwide.Watch our video to learn how catastrophe modeling can help you estimate the economic impact of extreme events such as hurricanes, earthquakes, and floods to make residents, businesses, and communities more resilient.
+Verisk developed probabilistic models that help organizations prepare for the financial impacts of catastrophes—before they occur.
+Today, organizations use Verisk models to assess the likelihood and severity of loss from catastrophes in more than 110 countries worldwide.Watch our video to learn how catastrophe modeling can help you estimate the economic impact of extreme events such as hurricanes, earthquakes, and floods to make residents, businesses, and communities more resilient.

 How Models Work